 The “of” here means “new covenant-like” (genitive of description).
 The issue is not the content of the New Covenant but a description of what it is like to minister in the economy of the Spirit and grace.
 This is how Paul conducted himself in ministry.
-There is no “the” in the Greek text making the word “covenant” indefinite (anarthrous)—“a new covenant.”
+There is no “the” in the Greek text, making the word “covenant” indefinite (anarthrous)—“a new covenant.”

 The Greek word for “new” means new in quality.
 The emphasis is on the word “new,” which does not mean new in time but new in kind.
 The New Covenant is completely new and better from the old and obsolete Mosaic law.
-The dynamics of the New Covenant was dramatically different from the Old Covenant.
+The dynamics of the New Covenant were dramatically different from the Old Covenant.

 not of the letter but of the Spirit;

-The ministry of Paul’s team was by the Holy Spirit rather than the “letter,” that is, the legalistic application of the law of Moses by Judaizers.
+The ministry of Paul’s team was by the Holy Spirit rather than the “letter”; that is, the legalistic application of the law of Moses by Judaizers.
 The law cannot justify or sanctify; it simply identifies sin.

-The “letter” refers to the Old Covenant Law, whereas “the Spirit” refers to New Covenant grace.
+The “letter” refers to the Old Covenant law, whereas “the Spirit” refers to New Covenant grace.
 The “letter” then references the Ten Commandments within the Mosaic Covenant written in stone (2 Co 3:7; Ro 7:6-8).
 That ministry “kills” because it declares what God demands without giving sufficient power to fulfill it, and then pronounces the death sentence on all those who break it.

 for the letter kills,